 The Cabinet of Dr. Caligari (1920) Director: Robert Wiene

-The screenplay for this powerful film was written by Hans Janowitz and Carl Mayer, both Bohemian and Austrian/Jewish German writers.
-The idea came when Janowitz was walking through a carnival one night in Hamburg, Germany, when he heard laughter and suddenly a young girl ran by, disappearing just ahead into the bushes.
+The screenplay was written by Hans Janowitz and Carl Mayer, both Bohemian and Austrian/Jewish German writers.
+The idea for the story came when Janowitz was walking through a carnival one night in Hamburg, Germany, when he heard laughter and suddenly a young girl ran by, disappearing just ahead into the bushes.
 He also saw a strange man lurking in the shadows behind her.
-Later, he read in the newspaper that a girl matching the one he saw had been murdered at the carnival.
-Thus, the plot of one of the first truly incredible horror films was formed with the disappearance of a young girl.
-The Cabinet of Dr. Caligari is one of the first films to employ the use of flashbacks, and one of the first films to contain a twist ending.
-It was released in Germany post World War I and it is considered a classic of German Expressionism.
+Later, he read in a newspaper of a girl (perhaps the one he saw) who had been murdered at the carnival.
+Thus, the plot of one of the first truly incredible horror films was formed based on the disappearance of a young girl.
+The Cabinet of Dr. Caligari is one of the first films to employ the use of flashbacks, and it also one of the first films to contain a twist ending.
+It was released in Weimar Germany during the jaded malaise following the First World War.
 Before the release of the film, mysterious posters reading “Du muss Caligari warden” (you must become Caligari) began popping up all over Germany as marketing for the film.

 The cast includes Frederic Feher (Francis), Werner Krauss (Dr. Caligari), and Conrad Veidt (Cesare, the somnambulist) who later appeared in Casablanca as Major Strausser.

-The flashback begins, Francis and his friend Alan are competing to see who will be the lover of Jane, the ghostly woman from the opening scene.
-They go to the faire at Holstenwall where they encounter Dr. Caligari who presents his 23 year old somnambulist, Cesare.
-Dr. Caligari keeps Cesare asleep in a coffin, or cabinet, regularly and he claims Cesare can foretell the future by revealing secrets.
-Alan asks Cesare how long he has to live, to which Cesare responds that Alan has only until dawn to live.
-That night, the murder of Alan is told through a mysterious shadow cast on his wall (a classic trope of German Expressionism).
+The flashback begins, Francis and his friend Alan are competing to see who will be the lover of the ghostly woman from the opening scene, her name is “Jane.”
+They travel to the fair at Holstenwall where they encounter a strange carnie named Dr. Caligari who presents his 23 year-old somnambulist, Cesare.
+Dr. Caligari keeps Cesare asleep in a coffin or “cabinet” and he claims Cesare can foretell the future by revealing secrets.
+Alan decides Cesare a question: “how long do I have to live?” to which Cesare responds that Alan has only until dawn.
+That night, the murder of Alan is brilliantly told through a series of shots highlighting a mysterious shadow cast on the wall (a classic trope of German Expressionism) –this technique contains the seed of the greats like Hitchcock and Welles.

 Next, Dr. Caligari spots Francis and Jane spying on him and Cesare.
-He then orders Cesare to kill Jane, but Cesare only kidnaps Jane from her room, and they are followd during an extended chase scene.
-Cesare dies of exhaustion from the case.
-He didn’t kill Jane because of her beauty.
+He then orders Cesare to kill Jane, but in a stylized and intense scene filled with dramatic irony, we watch Cesare sneak up on Jane’s bed while she sleeps, but he cannot bring himself to stab Jane.
+He falls in love instead and kidnaps Jane from her room, lead to an extended chase scene.
+Eventually Cesare dies of exhaustion from the chase -he didn’t kill Jane because of her beauty.

-Francis goes to visit a mental asylum to seek out Caligari only to find that Caligari is the director of the institution.
-Francis reads Caligari’s journals and learns that he is obsessed with an Italian named Caligari who had a somnambulist in 1703 which he used to kill people.
-Francis and the other authorities confront Caligari about it, but when Caligari learns that Cesare, his prized somnambulist, is dead Caligari lunges trying to kill them all.
+Francis goes to visit a mental asylum to seek out Caligari only to find that Caligari is in fact the director of the institution.
+Francis reads Caligari’s journals and learns that he is obsessed with an Italian man also named “Caligari” who had a somnambulist in 1703 which he used to kill people.
+Francis and the other authorities confront Caligari about it, but when Caligari learns that Cesare, his prized somnambulist, is dead Caligari lunges outward in a rage trying to kill them all.
 They restrain Caligari and lock him up.

-The narrative returns to Francis on the bench in the woods, but in a twist ending we discover that Francis is actually a patient at the asylum and the story is only a fantasy.
+The narrative returns to Francis on the bench in the woods from the beginning of the film, but in a twist-ending we discover that Francis is actually a patient at the asylum and the story is only a fantasy.
 “Caligari” is the asylum director and they restrain Francis once he sees Caligari again.
-The doctor says he can cure Francis, now that he knows that through his “mania” Francis believes him to be the infamous Dr. Caligari.
+The doctor says he can cure Francis, now that he has discovered his “mania” –Caligar says Francis believes himself to be the infamous Dr. Caligari– “you must become Caligari… you must become Caligar…” And so the film ends on an ambiguous note.
+Was this all the mere fantasy of a madman in insane asylum?
+Or is Caligari the true madman?